pacha/spekulatio-old/README.md

 Spekulatio is just agnostic about, well, everything...

 * It requires very little to learn.
-Spekulatio is very small and based around a very simple concept: when you pass a content folder, RestructuredText, JSON and YAML files are converted to HTML and the rest of files are just copied over.
+Spekulatio is very small and based around a very simple concept: when you pass a content folder, some files (RestructuredText, JSON and YAML) are converted to HTML and the rest of them are just copied over.
 So, basically, all the documentation you need to learn how to use the tool is this single page.

 * It is not intended for any kind of site in particular.
 It has no notion of _posts_, _authors_ or _categories_.
 It is up to you to define which